11 Things to Do on Halloween If You’re Not Going Trick-or-Treating

 On your own this Halloween?
 Set the mood by lighting a bunch of candles, grabbing a glass of mulled wine or hard cider, and curling up with a blanket and spooky page-turner.
 Need book recommendations?
 Here are a few of our favorite psychological thrillers and mysteries to inspire your Halloween read.

 There’s nothing like toasting marshmallows over an open fire on a cold, October night (read: s’mores aren’t just for summer campfires!).
 If you and your family aren’t all sugared out by the end of the night, this iconic fall activity is the perfect thing to do on Halloween.

 You can still get in on the trick-or-treating action if you’re not going door to door yourself.
 Make sure you’re stocked up on Halloween candy and pass out goodies to the little neighborhood ghosts and goblins who ring your doorbell.

 Whether you’re with the kids or adult friends, game night is always a good idea—but especially on Halloween.
 It could be as simple as playing a favorite board game, word game, or card game, but you could also hop on the Fright Night train and host your own Murder Mystery game night or plan a spooky scavenger hunt around the house, backyard, or immediate neighborhood.

-If, for some reason, you and the kids can't make it around the block to trick-or-treat, let them wear their costumes anyway at home to keep the Halloween festivities alive.
-Set up a Halloween costume fashion show right in your living room so your kids still get to show off their outfits, take photos, and get in the spirit.
+If you and the kids can’t make it around the block to trick-or-treat this year, let them wear their costumes at home anyway to keep the Halloween festivities alive.
+(We even have ideas for Halloween costumes with masks if you’re celebrating with a small group at someone’s home.)
+Set up a Halloween costume fashion show right in the living room or yard so your kids still get to show off their outfits, take photos, and get in the spirit.